How to become a counsellor in Australia

 If you’re the type of person who enjoys helping people, combined with lifelong learning and development, this career path is made for you.

 ‘Really, a master’s degree is only the beginning.
-You just keep going and going – there’s always something new to learn,’ finishes Ms Blenkin.
+You just keep going and going – there’s always something new to learn,’ Blenkin says.

 So, let’s start at the very beginning, together.